Skip to content

 On a Gen 3 or older OuraThis is the upgrade that makes sense.
 You get the smaller hardware, better sensors and the new software together.

 A current Ring 4 ownerProbably wait.
 The new software is coming to your ring.
-Upgrade only if the smaller fit, the scratch resistance or the comfort genuinely matter to you or if the battery life on your Oura 4 has significantly degraded.
+Upgrade only if the smaller fit, the scratch resistance or the comfort matter to you or if the battery life on your Oura 4 has significantly degraded.

 Subscription-averseLook hard at a subscription-free ring like RingConn first, or the Samsung Galaxy Ring if you are in the Samsung ecosystem.
 The Oura membership is a real ongoing cost.

-My Preliminary Verdict
+My Verdict

-The Oura Ring 5 looks like a smart, focused update.
-The smaller body is the real upgrade, the tougher coating and the sensor and battery improvements are welcome and the new health features are well chosen for exactly the things women in midlife tend to overlook.
-The catch is that the best of the software is coming to existing rings, so the hardware has to justify itself on fit, comfort and durability alone.
-For new buyers and people on older rings, I think it is an easy yes.
-For Ring 4 owners, I would wait unless the smaller size or the scratch resistance solves a real problem for you.
+The data has reassured me too, since the Ring 5 matched my Ring 4 closely on sleep and resting heart rate, with HRV the one number reading slightly lower.
+The catch has not changed, the best of the software is coming to existing rings, so the hardware has to justify itself on fit, comfort and durability alone.
+For new buyers and people on older rings, it is an easy yes.
+For Ring 4 owners, I would still wait unless the smaller size or the comfort solves a real problem for you.

 Author